|

 The Egyptian Crisis

-The Ottoman Empire was in a critical state at the time when Abd al-Majid assumed power, as the Egyptian-Ottoman war was at its peak.
+The Ottoman Empire was in a critical state when Abdul Majid assumed power.
+The Egyptian–Ottoman conflict was at its peak, and the empire had recently suffered major military setbacks.

-With the beginning of the rule of Sultan Abdul Majid, the Ottoman Empire had lost a major ground battle in front of the army of the revolting Egyptian ruler Muhammad Ali Pasha, and the state also lost its Naval fleet, which was delivered by Captain Ahmed Fawzi Pasha to Alexandria.
+At the beginning of his reign, the empire had lost an important land battle against the army of the powerful Egyptian governor Muhammad Ali Pasha, and the Ottoman fleet had defected and been delivered by Admiral Ahmed Fawzi Pasha to Alexandria.

-One of the first acts of the Sultan was the assumption of the position of Grand Vizier of Khosrow Pasha, the former governor of Egypt, after which the state worked to agree with the European allies on a common solution to the Egyptian crisis.
+One of the Sultan’s first actions was to appoint Khosrow Pasha, the former governor of Egypt, as Grand Vizier.
+The state then worked with its European allies to reach a diplomatic settlement to the Egyptian crisis.

 Ireland’s Great Famine

-The news of the Great Irish Famine reached Sultan Abdul Majid I, which caused the starvasion of more than a quarter of the Irish population.
+News of the Great Irish Famine (1845–1849), which caused the starvation and death of more than a quarter of Ireland’s population, reached Sultan Abdul Majid I in Istanbul.

 Help the Ottoman Empire Ireland famine